joaquimscosta/hello-cuz/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This project was to create a fun and engaging way to keep my family and friends updated on the events happening each month.
+This goal of this project was to create a fun and engaging way to keep my family and friends updated on the events happening each month.
 By automating the process of generating and sending newsletters, I can ensure that everyone stays in touch.

 ### Built With